Siddhartha80/AI-Powered-Predictive-Maintenance-System-for-Vehicles-with-Real-Time-Data-Visualization-and-Analysis/README.md

 # AI-Powered-Predictive-Maintenance-System-for-Vehicles-with-Real-Time-Data-Visualization-and-Analysis
 This project aims to implement an AI-driven predictive maintenance system for engines, focusing on using Gradient Boosting Models to predict engine conditions based on sensor data.
 The solution includes:

-Data analysis and feature engineering.
+<br> Data analysis and feature engineering.
-A trained model saved as a .pkl file.
+<br> A trained model saved as a .pkl file.
-A user-friendly interface using Streamlit to predict engine health.
+<br> A user-friendly interface using Streamlit to predict engine health.

 # Introduction